Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, the replacement or installation of such appliances (and other such installations) does require a plumbing/mechanical permit and inspection.
 For more information regarding plumbing/mechanical permits, contact the Code Compliance Department at 717-569-6406 ext.
 6, or by email to firstname.lastname@example.org.

-Property owners may contact the Planning and Zoning Department at 717-569-6406 ext.
-7 or by email to firstname.lastname@example.org.
+Property owners, real estate agents or attorney's representing a property owner may contact the Code Compliance Department at 717-569-6406 ext.
+6 or by email to email@example.com.
 Provide the following information: property address, whether the property is a single family residence, townhouse, or duplex; and if the property has a basement and if any portion of that basement has been converted into a finished area (ie. family room, bedroom, etc.) We will check our records for a valid certificate of use and occupancy and provide a copy of the certificate to the mailing address or email address provided.
-Real estate agents and attorneys representing a property owner may also request a copy of a valid certificate of use and occupancy by leaving a message on the real estate agent’s voice mailbox at 717-569-6406 option 1.
 If the property does not have a certificate of use and occupancy on file, either the property owner or the owner’s agent will need to make application for a certificate of use and occupancy.
 Applications must be completed at our office during our regular business hours which are 7:30 a.m. through 4:30 p.m., Monday through Friday.
 The filing fee for a residential certificate of use and occupancy is $50.00.
 At the time of application, we will schedule an appointment for an inspection of the property.
 Click on the link below for more information and resources concerning the application and inspection requirements for certificates of use and occupancy.

 Certificate of Use and Occupancy Page